bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 ##### Atoms

 An atom is simply a piece of state.
-It's like using react `useState()`, except that it can be subscribed by any component.
+It's like using react's useState(), except that any component can subscribe to it.
 By updating the atom value, all subscribed components will be re-rendered.
-In our recipe application we use atoms to store different types of state, like a search value:
+In our recipe application we use atoms to store different types of state, like a search input:

 ```js
 import { atom } from "recoil";